 Obviously, I can’t live off $1,500 per month, but if I’ve got enough small income streams like that, I can live quite well.
 Creative entrepreneurs that reach a critical mass of income streams can survive indefinitely, precisely because it doesn’t take us tens of thousands of dollars to change directions.

 While this doesn’t yet address Free, what I do want to point out is that many of Chris’s ideas depend on corporations dropping prices below the point at which it’s not worth their time to charge for their products.
 For instance, corporations selling digital products for $8 have to fight against Free – so much so that it makes more sense for them to release a product for free and use it as a loss leader to sell another product.
 However, for creative entrepreneurs, dropping that $8 is the difference between eating well and sliding by for another month on Spaghettios.

 So, though staying small and being agile enables creative entrepreneurs to navigate the market better, it still doesn’t show how Free doesn’t pose a huge threat to them.
 For that, I’ll need to show that…

 People Intuitively Understand the Difference Between People and Corporations

 I’m a fan of Seth Godin and Apple.
-But there’s a critical difference for me when it comes to buying products for them: I’ll buy any book that Seth writes, but I won’t buy anything that Apple produces.
+But there’s a critical difference for me when it comes to buying products for them: I’ll buy any book that Seth writes, but I won’t buy everything that Apple produces.